How to Start with Houseplants

 Frequently Asked Questions

+Here is the simplest way to start.
 One or two is ideal.
 Fewer plants makes easy houseplant care for beginners much more manageable.
+A simple way to do this is to check light and soil moisture first, then track the result for 7 to 14 days.

+Here is the key point.
 Weekly check-in: soil depth check, leaf check, quick cleanup, and one note about what changed.
+Pick the option that fits your light, schedule, and room setup, because fit matters more than trends.

 Plantology